11 min to complete

 Finally, we need to define the main function as follows to pass input to the functions when the application starts:

-First, the contents of the catalog table will be displayed, followed by calling the insertQuery function twice, to add two additional mutants.
-After each insert is done, the contents of the table will be displayed.
-Finally, each user that was added is deleted, and the contents of the table are shown after each delete.
+First, the contents of the catalog table will be displayed.
+Then, the insertQuery function will be called twice to add two additional mutants.
+After each insert, the table’s contents will be displayed.
+Finally, each user that was added is deleted, and the table’s contents are shown after each delete.

-After understanding the code, let’s run the sample application in the Docker container we previously set up.
+After understanding the code, let’s run the sample application using the lab virtual environment.

 Conclusion

-In this lesson, we explained what prepared statements are and how they can enable developers at Division 3 to run their applications more efficiently.
+In this lesson, we explained prepared statements and how they can enable Division 3 developers to run their applications more efficiently.
 We also learned how a Java application could take advantage of prepared statements.
-Division 3 recommends that you keep experimenting with prepared statements and continue to make your applications more efficient.
+Division 3 recommends that you experiment with prepared statements and make your applications more efficient.

 Stay safe out there!